MoAlyousef/ez-pixmap/README.md

 # ez-pixmap

 A naive and easy inline pixmap (xpm-like) image crate.
-This is non-compliant with xpm image format, however it's close enough.
+This is non-compliant with the xpm image format, however it's close enough.
 - Doesn't support monochrome nor symbolics.
 - Supports Only 1 character per pixel.